dbakewel/netbots/README.md

         # Amount of time server targets for each step.
 Server will sleep if game is running faster than this.
         'stepSec': 0.05,
         'startPermutations':  False,  # Use all permutations of each set of random start locations.
+        'simpleCollisions': False,  # Use simple collision system, affected by -hitdamage 'scanMaxDistance': 1415,  # Maximum distance a scan can detect a robot.

         # Messaging
         'dropRate': 11,  # Drop a messages every N messages.
 Best to use primes.
         # Number of msgs from a bot that server will respond to each step.
 Others in Q will be dropped.
         'botMsgsPerStep': 4,
         'allowRejoin': True,  # Allows crashed bots to rejoin game in progress.
+        'noViewers': False,  # if True addViewerRequest messages will be rejected.

         # Sizes
         # Area is a square with each side = arenaSize units (0,0 is bottom left,